MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

   Additional options for the music track.

+> [!CAUTION]
+> This function is still in pre-release.
+Its signature may change or it may be removed in future releases.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.

 > [!WARNING]
 > This function can throw errors.
+::: moniker-end

 ### **playSound**
 `